jellycat-js/jellypdf/README.md

 ### Output

-#### For buffer output
+#### For path string output

-To save the PDF to a file, provide a string with the file path as the output argument.
+To receive the PDF as a buffer, pass null as the output argument.

 ```js